flydog-sdr/docs/docs/en/guide/after-sale.md

 The user can prove this in any of the following ways.

- - The serial number built into the FlyDog SDR, which you can obtain from the Network tab on the back office administration page
+ - The built-in serial number of FlyDog SDR, which you can obtain from the Network tab on the administration
  - The order number from the dealer or distributor where the purchase was made

 ## Warranty Service